Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 5. Read simple sentences

 "The cat sat on the mat."
 "I can see a big dog."
-Your child does not need to read chapter books — but reading a simple 5-7 word sentence independently is the target.
+We're talking five to seven words, mostly sight words and CVC words.
+Your child doesn't need chapter books.
+Being able to read a simple sentence independently is the target.

 6. Understand what they read